 Between 1880 and the early 1930s, Fénéon continued to collect an extraordinary number of works from artists of all walks, which he stored in his modest Parisian apartment.
-The collection, now partially on display at MOMA, includes pieces by Bonnard, Matisse, Signac, Seurat, as well as many artworks from Africa, America, and Oceania.
+The collection, now partially on display at MOMA — though no one is there to see it — includes pieces by Bonnard, Matisse, Signac, Seurat, as well as many artworks from Africa, America, and Oceania.
 Many of the pieces either depict the suffering of the working class under Capitalism or provide fodder for revolution.
 Félix Vallotton’s woodcut print La Charge casts policemen as villains.
 Paul Signac’s Le Démolisseur (The Demolition Worker) closely mimics his sentiment that artists must deliver the “forceful blow of a pickaxe to the antiquated social structure.”
 Seurat’s atmospheric sketches depict tangled isolated figures that materialize out of smokestacks.
 But there are also many works that have little to do with politics — except in the broadest of senses where all art is political.
 Seurat’s three nude studies, rendered in shifting tones of blue and pale pink, are serene in composition and color.
 They were among Fénéon’s favorites.
 The collector even crafted little, velvet slips for each one so he never had to leave them at home when he traveled.
 Matisse’s Interior with a Young Girl (Girl Reading), modeled after his daughter Marguerite, depicts a similarly domestic scene with swaths of cerulean and teal.
 Another piece, a Congolese totem-turned-sculpture riddled with bits of metal, was once used for healing rituals.

 As Fénéon wrote toward the end of his life, “I aspire only to silence.”